 Sandra joined Watsi on May 1st, 2013.
-Six years ago, Sandra became the 543rd member to automatically support a new Watsi patient every month.
-Sandra's most recent donation traveled 8,500 miles to support Gathoni, an 18-month-old from Kenya, to fund a debridement and skin graft surgery for her burns.
+Seven years ago, Sandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sandra's most recent donation traveled 8,800 miles to support Sopheak, a 31-year-old man from Cambodia, to fund a tendon lengthening procedure.

-Sandra has funded healthcare for 72 patients in 9 countries.
+Sandra has funded healthcare for 84 patients in 10 countries.